-At The Gardening Chores, we offer practical, real-life tips and inspiration to help you to know how to garden successfully.
-So, let’s dig into your new gardening adventure with this step-by-step how-tos written by our gardening experts to help you make the most of your garden.
+At The Gardening Chores, we offer practical, real-life tips and inspiration to help you learn how to garden successfully.
+So, let’s dig into your new gardening adventure with these step-by-step how-tos written by our gardening experts to help you make the most of your garden.

 Hello, and welcome to Gardening Chores!

-If you are here, we know why: you love gardening, plants, flowers, houseplants, container gardening, maybe you have a vegetable garden or you want to try out some innovative gardening, like hydroponics.
+If you are here, we know why: you love gardening, plants, flowers, houseplants, and container gardening, maybe you have a vegetable garden, or you want to try out some innovative gardening, like hydroponics.

-You may live in the countryside or in an urban area; you may need help with a large plot, or simply with a small container in your balcony or even on a shelf indoors: Gardening Chores has in depth, well written and clear, easy to read articles on all sorts of topics and plants, from hydroponics to specific plants, like daisies or succulents, houseplants, plant problems, of course a guide to garden chores and urban gardening.
+You may live in the countryside or an urban area; you may need help with a large plot or simply with a small container on your balcony or even on a shelf indoors: Gardening Chores has in-depth, well written and clear, easy-to-read articles on all sorts of topics and plants, from hydroponics to specific plants, like daisies or succulents, houseplants, plant problems, of course, a guide to garden chores and urban gardening.

 But you will want to know who we are… and you are right!
-Let’s say that we love the same things you do: we love seeing our plants grow healthy, naturally and fill with beautiful flowers, lush foliage and juicy fruits.
+Let’s say we love the same things you do: we love seeing our plants grow healthy and naturally and fill with beautiful flowers, lush foliage, and juicy fruits.
 But we are lucky.
 And Why?

-Because we are a group of horticulturists, master gardeners, serious home gardeners, agricultural specialists, homesteaders who have academic or hands-on experience and the greatest fortune of all: working with what we like best.
-But we also have had the chance to study gardening, also “the hard way” on the ground literally.
+Because we are a group of horticulturists, master gardeners, serious home gardeners, agricultural specialists, and homesteaders who have academic or hands-on experience and the greatest fortune of all: working with what we like best, but we also have had the chance to study gardening, also “the hard way” on the ground literally.

-In fact, all our writers have a long experience gardening, on top of good certificates.
-And each gardener has specific areas of expertise, developed over years of hard hard toil and sometimes incredible experiences!
+In fact, all our writers have a long gardening experience, on top of good certificates.
+And each gardener has specific areas of expertise developed over years of hard, hard toil and sometimes incredible experiences!

-So, whether you are here for houseplants, for succulents, for your vegetable garden or because you need some ideas for that flower bed that needs a bit of care and color, you have landed on the right page.
+So, whether you are here for houseplants, succulents, for your vegetable garden, or because you need some ideas for that flower bed that needs a bit of care and color, you have landed on the right page.

-Just browse through our articles and you will see what I am talking about.
-All articles are really thorough, we don’t leave out anything you need to know.
-And you can trust that the information is all correct, double checked and up to date.
+Just browse through our articles, and you will see what I am talking about.
+All articles are thorough; we don’t leave out anything you need to know.
+And you can trust that the information is all correct, double-checked, and up to date.

-On top of that, you can also enjoy the high quality pictures we fill our articles with… That alone is a huge pleasure!
+On top of that, you can also enjoy the high-quality pictures we fill our articles with… That alone is an immense pleasure!